Dealing with your energy supplier

 Do I need to take regular meter readings?

-Taking regular meter readings is one of the best ways to stay on top of how much energy you are using.
-It means your supplier will send you a bill based on your actual use, and not on an estimate which can be inaccurate.
+It is important that your supplier knows how much energy you are using.
+Taking meter readings and sending them to your supplier via an App, online account or over the phone makes sure that your supplier sends you a bill based on your actual use, and not on an estimate which can be inaccurate.
 If your bill is overestimated then you’re paying for fuel you haven’t actually used.
 If it’s underestimated then you won’t be paying enough and may face a large debt when the meter is eventually read.

 Is it cheaper to buy both electricity and gas from the same supplier?

 Often, but not always.
 Buying both fuels from the same supplier is convenient but may not be the cheapest option.
-Many suppliers no longer offer a Dual Fuel Discount.
 If you have one supplier for gas and a different one for electricity then you can check with both to see which would offer you the better deal if you became a dual fuel customer.
 However, to find the cheapest available tariff it’s better to use an independent comparison service and check tariffs from separate suppliers as well as dual fuel options.

 What is a fixed rate tariff?